GreyHak/dsp-drone-clearing/README.md

 The source code for this mod is available for download, review and forking on GitHub [here](https://github.com/GreyHak/dsp-drone-clearing) under the BSD 3 clause license.

 ## Change Log
+### v1.2.13
+ - Improved configrability to stop clearing for certain items.
 ### v1.2.12
  - Rebuild required for the recent Dyson Sphere Program [0.6.17.5932 update](https://store.steampowered.com/news/app/1366540/view/4178750236020840924).
 ### v1.2.11